 Our students face the reality of rising tuition costs.
 Factoring in the higher cost of textbooks, other materials and housing make the task of concentrating on studies all the more challenging.
 Contributing to the Student Support Fund will help improve student financial aid and employment opportunities through significant investments in undergraduate scholarships and bursaries, academic advising, undergraduate research opportunities and undergraduate internships and community programs/ capstone course replacements.
 These initiatives will ensure that an education in Native Studies is accessible to as many students as possible.
 Support in this area will assist in relieving some of the financial burden our students face, and improve their ability to concentrate on their studies and succeed.

 The Elders Program in the Faculty is driven by an Endowment created May 2001 that allows the Faculty to host extended visits of Elders to participate in our activities.
-Specifically: (1) to connect the UofA’s academic teaching about Aboriginals more closely to Aboriginal Communities; (2) to have Aboriginal community Elders accessible to instructors for classroom purposes; and (3) to promote the UofA’s commitment to diversity of knowledge on the campus among different types of Aboriginal communities.
+Specifically: (1) to connect the UofA’s academic teaching about Indigenous Peoples more closely to Indigenous Communities; (2) to have Indigenous community Elders accessible to instructors for classroom purposes; and (3) to promote the UofA’s commitment to diversity of knowledge on the campus among different types of Indigenous communities.